How to record accounting transactions for your small business

 A dedicated business bank account separates personal and business expenses, ensuring your bank statement captures all business transactions.

-- Manual entry: Copy transactions from bank statements to accounting records
+- manual entry: copy transactions from bank statements to your accounting records.

-If you use accrual accounting, you'll need to record invoices when they're issued.
+If you use accrual accounting, you'll also need to record invoices when they're issued.

 Recording invoices and bills at time of issue